• Skip to main content

 Sherlock, Jr. (1925)

-We’ve watched so many Buster Keaton movies I’m not picking a favorite!
+We've watched so many Buster Keaton movies I'm not able to pick a favorite!
 This is the one we most recently watched together.
-It’s also under an hour.
+It's also under an hour.

 Liberty (1929)

 This 20 minute film is hilarious!
-Even though we knew Laurel and Hardy were not actually going to plummet off the top of a construction site, all of us were holding our breath!
-You alternate between biting your nails, laughing and gasping in fear!
-It’s like a ride on a roller coaster!
+Even though we knew Laurel and Hardy were not actually going to plummet off the top of a construction site, we were all holding our breath!
+You'll alternate between biting your nails, laughing and gasping in fear!
+It's like a ride on a roller coaster!
 Exhilarating!

 A Trip to the Moon (1902) by Georges Méliès